- 5 Ways to Revamp Your Company’s Culture - February 23, 2022

 - Let your employees work remotely

-Sixty percent of employees believe they can do their jobs remotely, with 72 percent preferring to work from home.
+Ninety-one percent of employees working remotely hope to continue to do so, with hybrid work being the preference, according to a Gallup poll.
 While you don’t have to let employees work from home every day, allow them to do so if they need to (weather conditions, long commutes, not feeling well, etc.).
 Remote work can save your startup some money, with studies showing that businesses save an average of $20K a year for these remote employees.
 These businesses also saw a 22 percent increase in productivity and a 50 percent fall in employee turnover.

 - Make your startup a place people want to work for